-The Arduino board, featuring the ATmega1280, acts as the communication relay between the Dynamixel motors and the fitPC.
+The CM-730 board, featuring the ARM CortexM3 processor, acts as the communication relay between the Dynamixel motors and the fitPC.
 The microcontroller also provides sensor acquisition and processing.
-Switches, a 6 degree of freedom Inertial Measurement Unit (IMU), and foot sensors will aid in correcting gait cycles in the face of perturbations.
+A 6 degree of freedom Inertial Measurement Unit (IMU) will aid in correcting gait cycles in the face of perturbations.
 A block diagram that outlines the computing relationship is shown in Fig. 2.